DEI Committee

 David Morrow

-David is an entertainment attorney based in Los Angeles, California, specializing in unscripted TV and documentary sectors.
+David Morrow is an entertainment attorney based in Los Angeles, California, specializing in unscripted TV and documentary sectors.
 He works for a highly accomplished LA-based production studio, bringing his expertise to a variety of entertainment projects.
 In his spare time, David is a professional genealogist, documenting his unique family history across the southern states and sharing his personal discoveries through blogging.
 He resides in Los Angeles with his family.
 A dedicated member of Alpha Phi Alpha Fraternity, Inc., and the Los Angeles Chapter of the Society of the Sons of the American Revolution, David also serves on the Executive Board for the California Society of SAR.
 Additionally, he is a member of the National Genealogical Society and contributes to the Society’s Diversity, Equity, and Inclusion committee, reflecting his commitment to both his professional endeavors and personal interests.